Contents

 Tarangire is known for its large elephant herds and is one of the best places to see these animals in Tanzania.

-The park is also home to hippos, as well as other wildlife like lions, leopards, and zebras.
+The park is also home to hippos and other wildlife, including lions, leopards, and zebras.
 The Tarangire River is a popular spot for observing hippos.

 Lake Manyara National Park:

 Lake Manyara is a scenic park that is famous for its tree-climbing lions.
-The park is also home to a large number of hippos, which can be seen in the lake and nearby swamps.
+The park is also home to many hippos, which can be seen in the lake and nearby swamps.

 Elephants are also present in the park, along with other wildlife.
 This includes giraffes and baboons.
-Read more about Lake Manyara Nation Park.
+Read more about Lake Manyara National Park.

 Selous Game Reserve: